sarsamurmu/zusty/pages/src/docs/general/variables.md

 // Prefix used for all Zusty's selectors
 $prefix: 'zust-';

-// Separator used for Conditions
+// Separator used for conditions
 $condition-separator: '\\@';

 // Screen breakpoint sizes as of Chrome Dev Tools
 $medium-breakpoint: 768px;
 $large-breakpoint: 1024px;

-// Font sizes
+// Font Sizes
 $xlarge-text: 2.2rem;
 $large-text: 1.6rem;
 $medium-text: 1rem;